 Welcome to our grammar lesson about the Spanish phrase sin embargo.

-It expresses an opposition between the two elements or sentences it connects.
+It expresses an opposition between the 2 elements or sentences it connects.

 In this lesson we will learn how to use sin embargo, and read some example sentences.

 Meaning of “sin embargo”

 It is similar in its meaning to another Spanish word: “pero” (English “but”).